fziller/MerchMadness/README.md

 - Backend:
   - Node.js with Express
-  - PostgreSQL with Drizzle ORM
+  - SQlite DB with Drizzle ORM
   - Passport.js for authentication

 ## Some memos